-- Want to know what about your product or company resonates with your stakeholders?
+Do you want to know why your product or company resonates with your stakeholders?
 Ask them!
-The first step to building effective communications is market research.
-That doesn’t mean a brainstorm with the marketing team.
-It means frank stakeholder interviews where you’ll learn what your customers actually value, what your employees find confusing, what your investors find important and why your partners choose to work with you.
-Creating an interview structure that will yield honest responses is imperative.
-This means avoiding leading questions and choosing an impartial interviewer, like a third party agency.
+Market research is the first step to building effective messaging.
+That doesn’t mean a quick brainstorm with your marketing team.
+It means starting with candid stakeholder interviews.
+You’ll learn what your customers value about your business, what your employees find confusing about your current communications, what your investors find important, and why your partners choose to work with you.
+Creating an interview structure that produces honest responses is imperative.
+Avoid leading questions and choose an impartial interviewer, like a third party agency.

-- Incorporate your big picture vision, yes, but refrain from trying to message around something that isn’t quite true or goes far beyond what you really do.
-It’s ineffective and creates confusion.
-If you’re not sure what it is you’re trying to say, how do you expect your stakeholders to pick up what you’re putting down?
+It’s okay to incorporate your big picture vision, but refrain from trying to create messaging that isn’t entirely true or goes too far beyond the scope of what your company does.
+Messaging for a desired state can create confusion.
+If you’re not sure what you’re trying to say, how do you expect your stakeholders to understand?
 Your value proposition should be relevant to your stakeholders and speak to your core values as a business.

-- Even if your company offers a specialized B2B product for quantum physicists, you should be able to describe what it is you do to someone who is unfamiliar with the space and terminology.
-Your top line messaging should make sense to everybody.
-After that, you can go get a little more granular.
+Even if your company offers a specialized product for quantum computing, you should be able to describe it to someone unfamiliar with the industry and terminology.
+Your top-line messaging – mission, vision and brand position – should make sense to everybody.
+From there, you can develop audience-specific messaging that gets a little more granular.
 Never assume anything.
-Messaging built around assumptions can quickly dissuade perspective customers who don’t understand the ins and outs of your product or business.
+Messaging built around assumptions of your audiences’ understanding makes it difficult for your prospective customers to follow along.
+They are unlikely to stick around too long to figure out the ins and outs of your product or business.

-- Effective communications begins with your customer’s core values, not just your product or service.
-Sure, your messaging should answer the “why” questions — why your company matters, why your stakeholders should care, why you are in the best position to offer your product or service — but from a position that takes into consideration your stakeholders needs and how you’ll fulfill them.
+Effective messaging begins with your customer’s core values, not just your product or service.
+Sure, your messaging should answer the “why” questions — why your company matters, why your stakeholders should care, why you are in the best position to offer your product or service — but it should also take into consideration your stakeholders’ needs and how you’ll fulfill them.

-- When developing key messages, three is the magic number.
-1) Three talking points are easiest for your spokespeople and their audience to retain.
-2) When developed with thought and care, everything can cascade from three core messages with little overlap and repetition.
+When developing key messages, three is the magic number.
+First, three talking points are easiest for your spokespeople and their audience to retain.
+Second, when developed with thought and care, everything can cascade from three core messages with little overlap and repetition.
 Trust us on this one.
-It works out to three every time.
+Clear key messages work out to three every time.